 In municipal court, where DUI proceedings are typically conducted, the courtrooms were not designed with juries in mind, and the facilities lack many of the amenities that are available for jurors in criminal courts like break rooms, jury boxes, jury rooms, and adequate parking.
 Additionally, most municipal court judges are part-time employees with limited availability so jury trials could result in significant backlogs of weeks or even months for DUI/DWI trials.

 The state Supreme Court would have to rule that the third and subsequent DUI penalties of confinement of 180 days plus additional significant financial and other repercussions entitle a defendant to have a trial by jury for similarly situated DUI defendants to receive one.
-For more information on drunk driving penalties and New Jersey’s court procedures for handling such cases, contact Scott Gorman, a New Jersey DWI lawyer at The Gorman Law Firm, today.
+For more information on drunk driving penalties and New Jersey’s court procedures for handling such cases, contact Scott Gorman, an Essex County DWI lawyer at The Gorman Law Firm, today.

 Published in Categories: DUI / DWI